 Development & Special Projects Director

-Cameron joined ACYPL as the development manager in September 2015, and then as the development and special projects manager, before becoming the Development & Special Projects Director in 2018.
+Cameron joined ACYPL as the Development Manager in September 2015, before becoming the Development & Special Projects Director in 2018.
 In this role, Cameron is responsible for managing fundraising initiatives, donor stewardship, corporate partnerships, and ACYPL events.

 Cameron graduated from George Mason University in 2013 with a double major in global affairs and conflict analysis and resolution.
 Before joining the ACYPL team worked with the International Executive Service Corp (IESC) and as a Program Assistant at JASS, a women’s rights organization.
 In her spare time, she enjoys checking out live music, comedy, and theatre in the DC area.